Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Introduction

 The rest of the paper is structured as follows.
-Section~\ref{evolution} discusses the evolution of service provisioning in optical networks, Section~\ref{subfields} outlines the ML subfields utilized for traffic-driven resource allocation, while Section~\ref{taxonomy} discusses the taxonomy of the existing service provisioning approaches.
+Section~\ref{evolution} discusses the evolution of service provisioning in optical networks and Section~\ref{taxonomy_section} discusses the taxonomy of the existing service provisioning approaches.
 Following the taxonomy, Sections~\ref{pred_ra} and~\ref{RA} present ML techniques for predictive reconfiguration and associated resource allocation frameworks, while Sections~\ref{pres_ra} and~\ref{prescriptive} present ML techniques for prescriptive reconfiguration and associated resource allocation frameworks.
 The literature review of predictive and prescriptive service provisioning for both proactive and adaptive networks is presented in Sections~\ref{surv_proactive}, \ref{traffic_prediction}, and~\ref{surv_prescr}, summarizing the existing state of the art and providing the main outcomes and research challenges for each provisioning approach.
 Section~\ref{conclusion} summarizes the work and highlights future research avenues.

+Figure~\ref{organization} presents graphically the structural organization of the survey.
+Following the service provisioning frameworks and taxonomy in Sections~\ref{evolution} and~\ref{taxonomy_section} the survey deals with predictive and prescriptive provisioning techniques within proactive/adaptive networks (Sections~\ref{pred_ra},~\ref{RA},~\ref{traffic_prediction}~\ref{surv_proactive}, and~\ref{pres_ra},~\ref{prescriptive},~\ref{surv_prescr}, respectively).
+For each of the two provisioning schemes, ML techniques, optimization frameworks (e.g., based on exact or heuristic ML-aided algorithms), and the state-of-the-art (SOTA) is presented in the sections as illustrated in the organization figure below.
+Finally, the discussions that follow each section drive the outcomes of the survey as well as various future research challenges as presented in Section~\ref{conclusion}.